 Lowest | Online wellness coaches, solo instructors with no physical contact | Include disclaimers that coaching is not medical advice.
 Use secure communication tools and limit claims with clear service boundaries.
 Maintain basic professional liability and cyber coverage for peace of mind. |

-Simply Business is the best insurer for spa/wellness business insurance, and it also offers the cheapest option overall.
+Simply Business is the best insurer for spa business insurance and also offers the cheapest option overall.
 We recommend checking pricing from NEXT, The Hartford and Coverdash.
-For the best deal, consult agents, research providers and pricing and compare multiple quotes.
+For the best deal, consult agents, research providers and pricing, and compare multiple quotes.

 Spa/Wellness Business Insurance: FAQ